jwu-sym/govtrade/README.md

    a. invoke periodical data collectors and preprocessor.

-   b. invoke batch data processor to transform structured raw data to application data structures and save/update them to database.
+   b. invoke batch data processor to transform structured raw data to application data structures and save update them to database.

 4. Batch data processor does data transformation, data analysis and storing data for API server to use.

 5. API server provides endpoints for application servera /dashboardb /search (by name/filing date/stock symbol)

+6. Integration server: This component facilitates the integration and deployment of the application code from the source repository to the staging environment.

 6. Frontend server uses template language to serve html pages from API server endpoints.